 From birth to death, the need to mark the important moments of transition and transformation in our lives is universal.
 And it is at these moments that many of us feel most acutely the imperative to speak and act with absolute honesty.
 We want to honor our cultural and family traditions but we also want language and rituals that truly reflect our own beliefs.
 Humanistic Judaism has developed ceremonies to fulfill all these expectations.
-Rabbi Peter Schweitzer is happy to talk with you about arranging a lifecycle event to suit your needs.
+Rabbi Tzemah Yoreh is happy to talk with you about arranging a lifecycle event to suit your needs.

 Secular Jewish Baby naming ceremonies

 Humanistic Judaism celebrates the birth or adoption of a child with a joyful baby naming ceremony that treats boys and girls equally.
 We include lovely readings, a parental pledge, and the naming itself, which explains the origins of the name and our hopes for the newborn child.

 There are many traditions associated with the birth of a child that we as cultural Jews feel free to adopt, adapt, or discard altogether.
 While it is traditional for the naming to be conducted on the eighth day after birth, we are not bound by that timetable.
 And although most secular and Humanistic Jews preserve the tradition of circumcision, Humanistic Judaism does not consider it a requirement for Jewish identity.
 Rabbi Yoreh will be happy to answer your questions about circumcision without judgment and will help parents who choose not to circumcise their child create a beautiful naming ceremony as an alternative to a bris.
 Most Humanistic Jews who do choose circumcision have the procedure done in a hospital and follow it with a naming ceremony later on.